Thaerious/node-argument-parser/readme.md

 > true
 ```

-An array of unprocessed arguments can be accessed through the 'args' field.
+An array of unconsumed arguments can be accessed through the 'args' field.
 This includes the node executable and the program filename.
 ```
 $ node . -e who@where.com